gregwebs/Shelly.hs/README.md

 Manual conversion is done through `toTextIgnore` or `toTextWarn`.

+# Thread-safe working directory

+`cd` does not change the process working directory (essentially a global variable), but instead changes the shelly state (which is thread safe).
+All of the Shelly API takes this into account.
+If you are mixing code outside of the Shelly API, it is best to work with absolute paths, which is what Shelly does internally.
+You can get turn a Shelly relative path into an absolute with `absPath`.

 # Good error messages

 Haskell's #1 weakness for IO code is a lack of stack traces.